 Whether it’s summer or winter in Northern California, you want to save money when it comes to your HVAC costs.
 Being aware of a few things can help keep you warm or cool while bringing down your monthly bill.
-Here are three tips that we at Gilmore Heating Air and Solar want to share with you.
+Here are three tips that we at Gilmore Heating Air and Plumbing want to share with you.

 1. Choose Energy Star Appliances